Skip to main content.

 • Search

-The HA Journal embodies the desire to remain true to Arendt’s irreverent, provocative, and vibrant spirit.
-As such, we publish essays that provoke, surprise, and enlighten as they speak to and about the common world.
+The HA Yearbook (formerly known as the HA Journal) embodies the desire to remain true to Arendt’s irreverent, provocative, and vibrant spirit.
+Through a new partnership with DeGruyter Brill, we are publishing forthcoming issues of our annual publication with rebranding and an exciting new format!
+As always, we publish essays that provoke, surprise, and enlighten as they speak to and about the common world.

-Use our Journal Order Form to choose our current volume or choose from past volumes.
+Use our Order Form to choose from our current volume and/or past volumes.
 Copies are $35/ea.
 International orders are $45.

-Membership to the Hannah Arendt Center of $100 or more includes a a copy of the most current HA Journal and our newly designed tote bag!
+Membership to the Hannah Arendt Center of $100 or more includes a a copy of the most current HA Journal/Yearbook and our latest tote bag!

 Now Available